onap/doc/docs/guides/onap-documentation/templates/index.rst

 ..
 This work is licensed under a Creative Commons Attribution 4.0
 ..
 International License.  http://creativecommons.org/licenses/by/4.0
 ..
-Copyright 2021 ONAP contributors, Nokia
+Copyright 2021 ONAP Contributors, Nokia

 .. _templates:

 Templates
 =========

-This section provides templates for the projects
+This section provides documentation templates for the projects.

 .. toctree::
    :maxdepth: 2